paranoid-software/elemental-cms/readme.md

 The CLI includes an "init" command which will create a basic structure on the working directory.

-Before we can issue an "init" command we must create a config file and a "settings" folder with the following information:
+Before we can issue the "init" command we have to create a config file inside a "settings" folder with the following content:

 ```json
 {